bieganski/asstrace/README.md

 # About
 `asstrace` stands for **a** **s**tateful **strace**-like - Linux syscall tampering-first `strace`-like tool.

-As opposed to `strace`, `asstrace` is more of a framework tool than a debugging tool.
-If your goal is to see why some black-box binary is not working, then `strace` with all it's advanced features is the way to go.
+As opposed to `strace`, `asstrace` alters binary behavior by being "man in the middle" of binary and operating system.
+If your goal is to understand why some black-box binary is not working as expected, then `strace` with all it's advanced features is the way to go.

 `asstrace` is designed to **provide a convenient way of altering binary behavior and sharing it to other people**.

 It doesn't change the binary itself, but allows for manipulating behavior of system calls that the binary executes.
 `asstrace` is designed to work with `Linux`.
-Adding support for a new architecture is as simple as adding `arch/<arch name>.h` file.
 Currently `x86` and `RISC-V` are supported.

 # Example use cases